 It’s also important to ensure that your workers’ compensation settlement provides for repaying Medicare or Medicaid any amounts that either program has already paid on your behalf for your work-related injuries.
 Federal laws entitle Medicare to recover the costs of future injury-related treatment.
 This is the purpose of including the above-mentioned “Medicare set aside” portion in a settlement; another option is to structure the settlement so that the worker compensation insurer is obligated to pay future medical costs related to the injury as they arise.
 Having an attorney review your settlement options can help you decide what the best course of action is to comply with Medicare requirements while providing for your future needs.

 You should seek the advice of an experienced workers’ compensation attorney to help you determine your benefit eligibility, structure a settlement, create an appropriate trust, or take other actions to preserve your eligibility for any of these benefits.
-The skilled attorneys at the Platt Law Firm will help you through the often confusing workers’ compensation system from filing to settlement and help you obtain all the benefits you deserve.
-Contact us today for a free, no-obligation consultation.
+The skilled attorneys at the Nick Platt Law Firm will help you through the often confusing workers’ compensation system from filing to settlement and help you obtain all the benefits you deserve.
+Contact us today for a free, no-obligation consultation on worker compensation settlement in Des Moines and Urbandale, Iowa.